Ocimum kilimandscharicum

 • Height: from 60 to 120 cm (in tropical conditions it can reach 2 m).

-• Stem: straight, branched, with a purple tint.
+• Stem: straight, branched, with a beautiful purple hue.

-• Leaves: green with purple veins, slightly pubescent, pointed, up to 10 cm long.
+• Leaves: green with purple veins, slightly fuzzy, pointed, up to 10 cm long.

-• Flowers: small, white-pink or lilac, collected in spike-shaped inflorescences.
+• Flowers: small, white-pink or lilac, gathered in dense spike-like inflorescences.

-• Aroma: Intense, with camphor, woody and minty notes.
+• Aroma: intense, with refreshing camphor, woody, and minty notes.

 1. Medicinal properties:

-• Natural repellent - repels mosquitoes and other insects.
+• Natural repellent – effectively repels mosquitoes and other annoying insects.

-• Antioxidant activity – helps slow down cell aging.
+• Antioxidant activity – helps slow down cell aging processes.

-• The leaves are added to teas, marinades and meat dishes (due to the strong aroma, they are used in small quantities).
+• Leaves are added to teas, savory marinades, and meat dishes (due to the very strong aroma, they are used in small quantities).

-• Essential oil is used in aromatherapy to relieve stress and improve breathing.
+• The essential oil is used in aromatherapy to relieve stress and improve breathing.

-• Attracts bees and other pollinators, improving the yield of neighboring crops.
+• Attracts bees and other beneficial pollinators, significantly improving the yield of neighboring crops.

-• Can be used in mixed plantings as a natural insecticide.
+• Can be used in companion planting as a powerful natural insecticide.

 Growing and care.